g-hegde/g-hegde.github.io/_posts/2019-3-27-comp-mat-dis.md

 <a name="gather"></a>
 ## Step 1.
 Gather Data
 The first step in the process is to create a dataset that is suitable to answer the questions posed above.
-What kind of datashould we gather?
+What kind of data should we gather?
 At minimum we need the VEC of every material we plan to investigate.
 How many materials should we investigate?
 This is really a subjective choice, but one can choose to investigate as many materials as one has access to.
 The <a href = "https://www.materialsproject.org/about">Materials Project</a> provides query-based access to material properties of over 100 thousand inorganic materials.

 For this blog post, I decided to query the Materials Project using the API functionality provided by the <a href= "http://pymatgen.org">pymatgen</a> library.
-After filtering for materials that were radioactive, inert or highly reactive, I first gathered material identifiers of over 50 thousand inorganic materials.

 The <a href="https://hackingmaterials.github.io/matminer/">matminer</a> package is a library that can be used to perform data mining of materials.
 It provides routines to query various materials databases, featurize existing databases and works natively within the Pandas DataFrame format.
 This makes the package extremely useful for this case study.

 I used the <a href = "https://hackingmaterials.github.io/matminer/matminer.featurizers.html#matminer.featurizers.composition.ValenceOrbital">ValenceOrbital Featurizer </a> in matminer to obtain the VEC of each material.
 For the questions above, I decided to limit myself to the 's', 'p' and 'd' orbital VEC since this covers most elements of practical use.